jigsid/papiauto/README.md

 9:18
-more information and help people who are showing up in your DMs and asking for support anything will work as long as 9:25 you create a prompt that's doing exactly what you're looking for and so when another cool thing with slide is all 9:31 your messages that are sent through the automation will end up in the user's primary inbox it will not go into the 9:37
+more information and help people who are showing up in your DMs and asking for support anything will work as long as 9:25 you create a prompt that's doing exactly what you're looking for and so when another cool thing with Boostly is all 9:31 your messages that are sent through the automation will end up in the user's primary inbox it will not go into the 9:37